dekuNukem/ATX4VC/device_specific/og_mac.md

 * Set the temperature around 320C / 600F

-* Use plenty of additional flux, makes everything much easier.
+* Use plenty of flux, makes everything much easier.
 You can clean it off afterwards.

 * [This video](https://www.youtube.com/watch?v=AqvHogekDI4) covers the basics pretty well, you can also watch others by searching `how to solder`.